RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

 + **Reliable access to high-speed internet**.
 + **An active GVSU network account** so that you can access email, Blackboard, and Google Docs.

 If you have any issue with accessing any of the above, please let me know as soon as possible.
-We will use a variety of additional course tools during the semester, but they will be free to use, and you will be taught how to use them as part of the class.

 **What Calculus is about:** Calculus is the mathematical study of **change**.
 Quite frequently we care not only about *how much* there is of a certain quantity but *how fast it is changing* at a given point in time.
-Case in point: The current Covid-19 pandemic.
-The number of Covid-19 cases in the USA is important, but at least as important is the rate at which that number is growing or shrinking right now.
 Calculus starts with simple geometry and introduces the important concept of the *limit* to develop an entire language, focused on the *derivative* and the *definite integral*, that allows us to describe and calculate change.

 **Course content:** We will cover chapters 1-4 of the *Active Calculus* text.
-Key topics to be studied include: understanding functions from the perspective of calculus, the concept of limit, the definition and meaning of the derivative, computing derivatives, using derivatives in applications, antiderivatives and definite integrals and their meaning, and the Fundamental Theorem of Calculus.
+Key topics include: understanding functions from the perspective of calculus, the concept of limit, the definition and meaning of the derivative, computing derivatives, using derivatives in applications, antiderivatives and definite integrals and their meaning, and the Fundamental Theorem of Calculus.
 In every topic, we seek a **conceptual understanding** from several perspectives, the ability to **apply ideas**, development of **logical reasoning and communication skills**, and an **appreciation for calculus as a whole**.

 **Official course description:** A development of the fundamental concepts of calculus using graphical, numerical, and analytical methods with algebraic and trigonometric functions of a single variable.
 Limits and continuity, derivatives, indefinite integrals, definite integrals, and the Fundamental Theorem of Calculus; applications of derivatives and integrals.
 Fulfills Foundations - Mathematical Sciences.
 Offered every semester. *Prerequisites*: MTH 122 and MTH 123; or MTH 124; or assignment through Grand Valley math placement.